What was the DARPA funded Insect Allies Program? What was Penn State’s Team solution?

 How It Works

-2. Delivering the Virus to Plants: The whiteflies are allowed to feed on mature tomato plants.
-As they feed, they transfer the virus into the plants, with the instructions.
+The whiteflies feed on mature tomato plants.
+As they do, they transfer the virus into the plant tissue.

 The Role of Geminiviruses